ApocalypseCodingGroup/ApocalypticCards/README.md

 Remember that if you want local DNS resolution of this virtual site, please follow instruction for [editing](#your-local-hosts-file) your `/etc/hosts` file.

-Use your preferred text editor create/edit a file under `/etc/apache2/sites-available/`:
+Use your preferred text editor to create/edit a file under `/etc/apache2/sites-available/`:

 ```shell
 $ nano /etc/apache2/sites-available/001-apocalypse-cards.conf